Greengage-project/Documentation/docs/tools/urbantep-visat/deployment.md

 1. **Docker Installation**: Docker must be installed on the host machine.
 For installation instructions, refer to the [official Docker documentation](https://docs.docker.com/).

-2. **Docker Compose (Optional)**: For managing multi-container Docker applications, Docker Compose is recommended.
+2. **Docker Compose**: For managing multi-container Docker applications, Docker Compose is recommended.
 Installation instructions can be found on the [Docker Compose documentation page](https://docs.docker.com/compose/).

 3. **Access to UrbanTEP/VISAT Docker Images**: Ensure access to the repository containing the Docker images for UrbanTEP/VISAT.